 4. Backup Codes

-Backup codes are designed to be printed out and carried in a wallet or stored securely at home.
-A code can be used for verification when a mobile phone is not available, for example.
+Backup codes are designed to be printed and carried in a wallet or stored securely at home.
+For example, a code can be used for verification when a mobile phone is unavailable.

 5. Mobile Authenticator Application (Software Token)

-A still stronger level of 2FA is the use of a mobile authenticator app like the ones offered by Salesforce and Google.
+A stronger level of 2FA is using a mobile authenticator app like the ones offered by Salesforce, Google, and Microsoft.

-Using location services to set up trusted locations such as “office” and “home” greatly reduces the possibility of device spoofing.
+Using location services to set up trusted locations such as ‘office’ and ‘home’ reduces the possibility of device spoofing.

 6. Physical Security Key (Hardware Token)

-The strongest level of 2FA online account protection and the best phishing attack prevention is a physical security key.
+A physical security key is the strongest 2FA online account protection level and the best phishing attack prevention.

-The key is a small device that can be added to a keychain and then plugged into a computer’s USB port.
-This is as close to 100% online account protection as is currently possible.
+The key is a small device that can be added to a keychain and plugged into a computer, tablet, or mobile device.
+This is the most phishing-resistant account protection available.
+It is also the most expensive to roll out to every user.

 The Yubikey from Yubico works with many popular applications.

 Google has a similar product to Yubico’s called the Titan Security Key.
 This key works with Google Workspace and Google Cloud.
-It has a Bluetooth connection option.
+It has a Bluetooth connectivity option.

-Strong, unique passwords coupled with two-factor authentication will make your and your employees’ online accounts more secure.
+Password best practices coupled with two-factor authentication will make your and your employees’ online accounts more secure, better protecting their information.